-Slightly before midnight, ProtonMail received a blackmail email from The Armada Collective.
+Slightly before midnight, they received a blackmail email from The Armada Collective.
 Like DD4BC, they blackmail companies for Bitcoin under the guise of a DDoS attack.
 In keeping with its standard modus operandi, the hacktivist group followed this threat with a DDOS attack that took ProtonMail offline for approximately 15 minutes.

-At 2 p.m., the attackers assaulted the infrastructure of ProtonMail's upstream providers and the datacenter itself.
+At 2 p.m., the attackers assaulted the infrastructure of their upstream providers and the datacenter itself.
 The DDoS attack on the company's ISP exceeded 100Gbps targeting not only the datacenter, but also routers in Zurich, Frankfurt and other locations where the ISP had nodes.
 The coordinated assault on key infrastructures successfully brought down both the datacenter and the ISP, affecting not only ProtonMail but also hundreds of other companies.

-Under intense third-party pressure, ProtonMail grudgingly paid the ransom via Bitcoin.
-As ProtonMail later noted on its company blog, "This was a collective decision taken by all impacted companies, and while we disagree with it, we nevertheless respected it taking into the consideration the hundreds of thousands of Swiss Francs in damages suffered by other companies caught up in the attack against us.
+Under intense third-party pressure, they grudgingly paid the ransom via Bitcoin.
+As they later noted on its company blog, "This was a collective decision taken by all impacted companies, and while we disagree with it, we nevertheless respected it taking into the consideration the hundreds of thousands of Swiss Francs in damages suffered by other companies caught up in the attack against us.
 We hoped that by paying, we could spare the other companies impacted by the attack against us, but the attacks continued nevertheless.
 This was clearly a wrong decision so let us be clear to all future attackers – ProtonMail will NEVER pay another ransom."